cville/conduct/README.md

 ### Disrupting talks, discussion threads, or other events.

 Misconduct includes sustained disruption of a talk, discussion thread, or other event.

+## When you organize an event

+### Up front

+* Clearly identify yourself as the organizer, with contact information, so that participants know how to reach you.
+* Become familiar with the code of conduct.
+Reach out to other organizers to discuss topics and find support in implementing the code of conduct.
+* Identify/deputize assistants, confirmed participants who are trusted, who can become familiar with the code of conduct and be prepared to join in taking action as needed.
+* Plan how you will respond to misconduct and emergencies.

+### When there is a health/safety issue

+**In a health/safety or similar emergency, dial 911.**

+Prioritize health and safety of participants, above all else.
+With health/safety issues, follow protocol as directed by emergency service officials.
+In assault-related cases, as possible and appropriate, advocate for respectful space for the victim.
+Having to deal with the issue in the open further adds burden to the terrible experience.
+Seek and support preferences of the victim, and offer to coordinate having other participants of trust walk with the individual, as appropriate and welcomed.

+### When addressing misconduct

+1. Seek counsel with other organizers.
+Operate on consensus.
+Recuse yourself if you are affected by misconduct.
+2. Review again the "what to do" sections which speak to the parties involved.
+Incorporate these steps into your forthcoming plan.
+3. With fellow organizers, discuss a plan to resolve the issue of misconduct.
+Document details to support the plan.
+4. Carry out that plan.
+5. Follow up to ensure that the air is clear for the person affected, the person with whom you provided feedback on the code of conduct, and for the community.

+### When you need to ask someone to leave the community

+Following the previous section, find consensus with other organizers to remove a participant from the community, when a person:

+* compromises others' health and safety
+* has repeat issues or patterns of misconduct
+* engages in unconscionable behavior
+* is identified to be a participant in a hate group
+* exhibits _any reason_ that causes organizers serious concern

+### When misconduct is public

+1. Be a public presence of good conduct.
+2. Speak openly in public that something is cause for concern in the code of conduct, _but_ ...
+3. Act in a manner which is respectful of alternative narratives.
+4. Take comments to a private setting as early as possible, which may mean _before_ addressing the concern publicly.
+5. Work collaboratively and prioritize clearing the air for everyone.

+Notes:

+* By supporting alternative narratives, shame no one for making a mistake.
+* Address malice swiftly and with force.
+* Unpack issues privately where possible.
+* Speak publicly to make clear to others that the conduct is indeed _misconduct_ or is otherwise being evaluated as such.

 ## Accessibility